“Smallpox” and “The Devil’s Mark”

 Finally in May of 1796, Jenner did the experiment: he removed “matter taken from the sore on the hand of a dairymaid” (Photo O – Sarah Nelmes) and inserted it into skin scratches on the arm of eight-year-old James Phipps, son of Jenner’s poor landless gardener (Photo P).

 Are you horrified?
 But of course you are!
-In today’s western world of informed consent and scrutinized research protocols such a thing would be absolutely prohibited: different time, different rules.
+In today’s western world of informed consent and scrutinized research protocols such a thing would be absolutely prohibited: different times, different rules.

 Back to the story: seven days after the procedure, James experienced chills, loss of appetite and slight headache but the next day felt fine.
 Then on several occasions in 1796 Jenner did the unthinkable: he inoculated James with smallpox matter and the boy experienced no disease whatsoever!
 Jenner presented his findings to the Royal Academy, but more importantly, he had the foresight to publish them in a 1798 booklet explaining how inoculation with cowpox caused immunity to both cowpox and smallpox and thus was born the procedure later termed vaccination.